The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Germany’s procurement choices also create tension with European strategic autonomy ambitions.

-These are not merely industrial policy questions — they reflect incompatible strategic visions about whether European defence autonomy means building capability independent of American platforms or building capability integrated with American platforms within a rebalanced transatlantic relationship.
+These are not merely industrial policy questions — they reflect incompatible strategic visions about whether European defense autonomy means building capability independent of American platforms or building capability integrated with American platforms within a rebalanced transatlantic relationship.

 European Strategic Autonomy Is Being Built Incrementally Rather Than Architecturally

-The concept of European strategic autonomy — Europe’s ability to act independently in defence and security without requiring American leadership or permission — has moved from a French doctrinal ambition to a practical imperative shared across the alliance’s European membership.
+The concept of European strategic autonomy — Europe’s ability to act independently in defense and security without requiring American leadership or permission — has moved from a French doctrinal ambition to a practical imperative shared across the alliance’s European membership.

-The strategic shock of discovering that American commitments could be conditioned on political compliance rather than treaty obligation has converted theoretical support for greater European defence independence into concrete policy across governments of very different strategic traditions.
+The strategic shock of discovering that American commitments could be conditioned on political compliance rather than treaty obligation has converted theoretical support for greater European defense independence into concrete policy across governments of very different strategic traditions.

 The practical reality is that European strategic autonomy is being assembled through dozens of overlapping bilateral and multilateral frameworks rather than through a single coherent institutional design.

-France’s nuclear deterrent — the only fully sovereign European nuclear capability — has been offered as a potential extended deterrence contribution to European partners, though the French doctrine of absolute decision-making autonomy makes formalising this within NATO structures problematic.
+France’s nuclear deterrent — the only fully sovereign European nuclear capability — has been offered as a potential extended deterrence contribution to European partners, though the French doctrine of absolute decision-making autonomy makes formalizing this within NATO structures problematic.

 The Joint Expeditionary Force, led by the United Kingdom, provides a northern European expeditionary framework outside EU structures.